 Hi, I'm Jenn

-Over time, I found my way back to teach English Learners and AVID students at my high school alma mater, where I continue to support students’ academic growth, college readiness, and life skills.
+My experiences have taken me across the globe, from studying in Mexico to teaching at a university in Japan, and broaden how I approach teaching and connect with students.
+Eventually, I returned home to Hawaiʻi to teach English Learners and AVID students at my high school alma mater, where I continue to focus on academic growth, college readiness, and real-world life skills.

 PhD Candidate: Education ("ABD")